mit-ll-ai-technology/maite/CONTRIBUTING.md

 tox -e pyright
 ```

-# Maintaining the jatic-toolbox
+# Maintaining MAITE

-The following lays out the essentials for maintaining the jatic-toolbox.
+The following lays out the essentials for maintaining the MAITE library.
 It is recommended that you read the previous "Contributor Basics" before proceeding.

 ## Project dependencies, metadata, and versioning